How can we help?

 Our members have discovered that these therapies assist in relaxation and improve sleep, especially when worrying about diagnosis.
 Importantly, it greatly assists coping whilst awaiting results or investigations.

-Our support and assistance is aimed at ensuring that patients are well prepared for their clinic visits as it is important to make the most of the time with the clinician.
-Having the confidence to ask questions and obtain answers they understand is important; we recommend bringing a list of prepared questions and attending appointments with a trusted family member.
+Our support and assistance is aimed at ensuring that patients are well prepared for their clinic visits.
+It is important to make the most of the time with the clinician.
+Having the confidence to ask questions and obtain answers you understand is important; we recommend bringing a list of prepared questions and attending appointments with a trusted family member.
+It also helps if you wear easily discarded clothes to make examination fast and simple.
+Do please use your mole map* Check your whole body the day before your appointment and mark on it any spots you are concerned about to make checking by your doctor or nurse easy.
+If possible have the person who would check your back with you and in at the consultation.

 To help us continue supporting those suffering with skin cancer, we would be grateful for any donations.